Nancy-infancia/Image_processing/README.md

-# Image_processing_intern
+# Image Processing Toolkit Development for Scilab.
 This folder consists of three function implementataion of scilab.
 They are
 * isrgb
 * isbw
 * isgray

-They are created in a way that they are in the Octave as inbuilt functions
+They are created in a way that they are in the Octave,as inbuilt functions.